CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.2.2.2 Clients under Windows 8.1.txt

 #### SYS.2.2.2.A14 Application Control with Software Restriction Policies and AppLocker (CIA)

 Applications in user-writable paths SHOULD be prevented from running by Software Restriction Policies (SRP) or AppLocker.
-The administration of the AppLocker and SRP GPOs in a domain-based network SHOULD be centralized by means of GPOs per user / user group.
+The management of the AppLocker and SRP GPOs in a domain-based network SHOULD be centralized by means of GPOs per user / user group.

 AppLocker SHOULD be used after the approach of a positive list.
 Everything should be forbidden, which is not explicitly allowed.
 AppLocker prefers to use rules based on application signatures of defined publishers.
 Attempted rule violations SHOULD be logged and suitably evaluated.
 For clients with particularly high security requirements, AppLocker SHOULD prevent all unauthorized applications from running instead of logging them.

-The implementation of the SRP and AppLocker rules SHOULD be tested on a test system or operating in the monitoring mode before being used on a productive system.
+Implementation of the SRP and AppLocker rules SHOULD be tested on a test system or by operation in monitoring mode before being used on a productive system.

 #### SYS.2.2.2.A15 Encrypting the file system with EFS (CI)